nothing-bots/yups/README.md

+#MOST POPULAR PARTY GAME
-This is the ukrainian version of Crocodile Game Bot.
+This is the russian version of Crocodile Game Bot.

 You can test it here: https://t.me/crocodile_ukraine_bot